Annual verification of insurance

 Requirements to opt out of the United HealthCare Student Plan

-In order to be eligible to waive the student insurance plan, the student’s existing insurance plan must meet the following 6 requirements.
+In order to be eligible to waive the United HealthCare Student Plan, the student’s existing insurance plan must meet the following 6 requirements.

-1. Coverage includes effective dates spanning the entire period for which the waiver is requested.
+1. Coverage includes effective dates spanning the entire period for which the waiver is requested: August 15th through August 15th of each year.

-2. Plan must cover Repatriation and Medical Evacuation, or coverage should be purchased separately to supplement the Health Plan used to waive out of the student health plan.
+3. Plan must cover Repatriation and Medical Evacuation, or coverage should be purchased separately to supplement the health plan used to waive out of the United HealtCare Student Plan.

-4. Plan must be ACA compliant, meaning that the plan is an individual or group insurance plan meeting the requirements of ACA: a).
+5. Plan must be PPACA compliant, meaning that the plan must be based in the USA and it mut be an individual or group insurance plan meeting the requirements of PPACA: a).
 Unlimited Maximum Benefit for covered medical expenses. b).
-Coverage for essential benefits (with no dollar limits), as defined under the ACA.
+Coverage for essential benefits (with no dollar limits), as defined under the PPACA.
 This includes, but is not limited to:

 • Pharmacy